Meta-learning Structure-Preserving Dynamics: Technical Background

 \subsection{Metriplectic mechanics and GENERIC neural networks}

-Despite the tremendous utility of the Hamiltonian formalism in describing idealized limits of dissipative phenomena, e.g., the Euler equations as a zero-viscosity limit of Navier-Stokes, many systems are dominated by dissipative effects.
-While there are several theoretical frameworks which lead to useful and general descriptions of dissipation, this work considers the General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC) formalism to describe dissipative dynamical systems.
-Also known as metriplectic systems \cite{morrison1986paradigm,morrison2009thoughts}, GENERIC systems are complete thermodynamical models guaranteeing the conservation of free energy and the generation of entropy simultaneously.
+Despite the tremendous utility of the Hamiltonian formalism in describing idealized limits of dissipative phenomena, e.g., the Euler equations as a zero-viscosity limit of Navier--Stokes, many systems have nontrivial dissipative effects.
+While there are several theoretical frameworks which lead to useful and general descriptions of dissipation, this work considers systems satisfying the General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC) formalism.
+Also known as metriplectic systems \cite{morrison1986paradigm,morrison2009thoughts}, GENERIC systems are complete thermodynamical models with simultaneous guarantees on the conservation of free energy and the generation of entropy.